ecmwf/anemoi-datasets/docs/building/statistics.rst

 on a subset of dates.
 The subset is defined using the following
 algorithm:

-   -  If the dataset covers more than 20 years, the last 3 years are excluded.
+   -  If the dataset covers 20 years or more, the last 3 years are excluded.
-   -  If the dataset covers more than 10 years, the last year is excluded.
+   -  If the dataset covers 10 years or more, the last year is excluded.
    -  Otherwise, 80% of the dataset is used.

 You can override this behaviour by setting the `statistics_start` and `statistics_end` parameters.

 .. code:: yaml